download

 "With strategy.
 Ours is calculated for Sunday.
 Our overall performance doesn't look too bad.
 We always hope for the best".

-Chanok Nissany, 42 years old, Minardi reserve is seen on the track for the first time: it is the absolute debut of an Israeli at a Formula 1 event.
-In Bahrain they had not granted him an entry visa.
+Chanoch Nissany, 42 years old, Minardi reserve driver is seen on the track for the first time: it is the absolute debut of an Israeli at a Formula 1 event.
+In Bahrain, they had not granted him an entry visa.
 The Israeli driver laps 14 seconds behind the best, almost 7 from the slowest of his teammates, the Dutch Christijan Albers.
 Budapest is celebrating two anniversaries: one is the twentieth anniversary of the Hungarian Grand Prix, introduced in 1986 at the height of communism.
 The other is Fernando Alonso's birthday.
-Renault prepares a chocolate cake, Flavio Briatore gives him a watch, Giancarlo Fisichella a tennis racket, the mechanics a steering wheel.
-The Spanish rider replies:
+Renault prepares a chocolate cake, Flavio Briatore gives him a watch, Giancarlo Fisichella a tennis racket, and the mechanics a steering wheel.
+The Spanish driver replies:

-"Thanks, but I am more interested on points".
+"Thanks, but I am more interested in points".

-Saturday 30 July 2005 in 80 seconds Michael Schumacher manages to say that Ferrari is competitive again, that his retirement can wait, that the last record out of his collection is one step away.
-Michael Schumacher speaks the language of speed: 0.9 seconds behind Juan Pablo Montoya's McLaren, over a second to everyone else in the crazy qualifying at the Hungaroring.
-Up until a year ago, demolishing opponents was the usual practice for Ferrari, but lately the clock has been showing heavy delays.
+On Saturday, July 30, 2005, in 80 seconds Michael Schumacher managed to say that Ferrari is competitive again, that his retirement can wait, and that the last record not in his collection yet is one step away.
+Michael Schumacher spoke the language of speed: 0.9 seconds ahead of Juan Pablo Montoya's McLaren, over a second in front of everyone else in the crazy qualifying at the Hungaroring.
+Up until a year ago, demolishing opponents was the usual practice for Ferrari, but lately, the clock has been showing heavy delays.
 There is no explanation.
-The insiders swear they don't understand anything, not even he was driving:
+Insiders swear they have no clue, same as the one who was driving:

-"I did a good lap, of course, but I don't understand: a week ago at Hockenheim we took 1.3 seconds.
-We brought a new tire here, but none of us expected such a recovery".
+"I did a good lap, of course, but I don't understand: a week ago at Hockenheim we were 1.3 seconds off.
+We brought a new tyre here, but none of us expected such a recovery".

-On Thursday it was the pilots themselves, who traditionally avoid making out-of-the-line statements, who emitted a cosmic pessimism, sublimated by the quip:
+On Thursday it was the drivers themselves, who traditionally avoid making out-of-the-line statements, who conveyed a cosmic pessimism, underlined by a joke:

 "Our goal this year is to do well in 2006".

-With the World Championship now lost, could Senna's record make sense of his season?
+With the World Championship now lost, could Senna's record give meaning to your season?

 fotor_2023-7-19_18_37_51-fotor-20230719183816.jpeg

 However, the pole position of the twentieth Hungarian Grand Prix has a special value.
 First of all, it is the first of 2005.
-In 2004 Michael Schumacher had won it for the last time in Japan, Rubens Barrichello in Brazil.
-And then it's a severe lesson in speed for McLaren and Renault.
+In 2004 Michael Schumacher got it for the last time in Japan, Rubens Barrichello in Brazil.
+And then it was a harsh lesson in speed by McLaren and Renault.

 The German driver books the victory:

 "There is no reason not to believe it.
-Usually we don't have any problems at the start and I'm on the clean side of the track.
-Montoya on the other hand is in the dirt, so I don't worry.
+Usually, we don't have any problems at the start and I'm on the clean side of the track.
+Montoya on the other hand is on the dirty side, so I am not worried.
 I'm more afraid of Trulli who is behind me".

 Juan Pablo Montoya is flabbergasted: